Can Menopause Cause UTI: How To Prevent UTI During Menopause

 Urinary incontinence can mean small amounts of pee escape causing a higher risk of infection.

-What are the symptoms of an infection of the urinary tract?
+What are the symptoms of a UTI in menopause?

 Symptoms of UTI in menopause can include: